dpouzada/Watson_for_MANA/README.md

 url='https://gateway-fra.watsonplatform.net/natural-language-classifier/api')
 ```

+Update note: IBM has removed the Lite Free plan for Watson NLC.
+Therefore, if you do not have access to credentials and do not want to pay, I invite you to slightly alter two parts of the Main_Watson_for_MANA.py executable file:
+1) Remove line 14: `natural_language_classifier=Instances_Watson_modules.natural_language_classifier`
+2) Correct line 276 by replacing `if NLC=="Y":` by e.g. `if NLC=="Never"`, and obviously not typing "Never" when asked if you want to send the article to NLC.

 ## Watson Translator

 No need to explain hopefully what the translator does.
 We will need it to treat articles from 80 languages for MANA !

 Again same process, just create an instance and copy your own API Key (and url if it differs) instead of 'xxx' (keep quotes around) in the lines below in the file Instances_Watson_modules.py:

 ```